BlackRock (BLK) Outperforms Broader Market: What You Need to Know

-Shares of the investment firm have appreciated by 4.82% over the course of the past month, outperforming the Finance sector's gain of 2.69%, and lagging the S&P 500's gain of 5.12%.
+Shares of the investment firm witnessed a gain of 7.35% over the previous month, beating the performance of the Finance sector with its gain of 3.5%, and the S&P 500's gain of 5.13%.

-The upcoming earnings release of BlackRock will be of great interest to investors.
-The company is predicted to post an EPS of $10.41, indicating a 0.48% growth compared to the equivalent quarter last year.
+Investors will be eagerly watching for the performance of BlackRock in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on July 15, 2025.
+The company is expected to report EPS of $10.41, up 0.48% from the prior-year quarter.
 In the meantime, our current consensus estimate forecasts the revenue to be $5.37 billion, indicating a 11.83% growth compared to the corresponding quarter of the prior year.

-BLK's full-year Zacks Consensus Estimates are calling for earnings of $44.92 per share and revenue of $22.53 billion.
-These results would represent year-over-year changes of +3% and +10.4%, respectively.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $44.92 per share and a revenue of $22.53 billion, indicating changes of +3% and +10.4%, respectively, from the former year.

 Investors should also take note of any recent adjustments to analyst estimates for BlackRock.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.38% upward.
-BlackRock currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.38% higher within the past month.
+Right now, BlackRock possesses a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report